Lingam, Manasvi

 Professional Experience

-Assistant Professor of Astrobiology, Department of Aerospace, Physics and Space Sciences, Florida Institute of Technology (2019-present)
+Assistant Professor, Department of Aerospace, Physics and Space Sciences, Florida Institute of Technology (2019-present)

 Research Fellow, Department of Physics, The University of Texas at Austin (2021-present)